KenC2006/modelShift/README.md

 # modelShift - AI Comparison Tool

-A powerful web application that allows you to compare responses from multiple AI models side by side.
-Send the same prompt to different AI providers and see how they respond differently.
+Allows you to compare responses from multiple AI models side by side by sending the same prompt to different AI APIs and see how they respond differently.

 ## Features